riongull/notes/dash_unit_denominations.md

 ##### Background

 This topic is not new in cryptocurrency.
 The Bitcoin community has had these discussions before.
 It has been, and continues to be, a lengthy debate, and to this point no good solution has emerged.
-Bitcoin didn't see and plan for the problem ahead of time, and it wasn't unable to organize and decide on a solution when various proposals were put forth.
-Ethereum too has been plagued by this problem, although the issue is not as stark there since the their community doesn't seem to be targeting the money use case - their smart contracts interface mostly from computer to computer, so they don't need a unit that normal people are expected to use in daily conversation.
+Bitcoin didn't plan for the problem ahead of time, and hasn't been able to organize and decide on a solution even after various proposals have been put forth.
+Ethereum too has been plagued by this problem, although the issue is not as stark there since their community doesn't seem to be targeting the money use case - their smart contracts interface mostly computer-to-computer, so they don't need a unit that normal people are expected to use in daily conversation.

 It may be too late for Bitcoin to fix their unit problem.
 Ethereum doesn't really need a fix.
 Dash on the other hand, *must* come up with a unit that normal people will feel comfortable with, because Dash is supposed to be digital cash.
 Fortunately, Dash has been successful with re-brands and major innovations; mid-flight adaptation is the norm for Dash.
 Fixing this issue is definitely possible with the right planning.